 Current Covid19 rules: In accordance with public health policies, Doney Coe Pet Clinic has changed to appointments only.
 Facial masks are always required, whether outside or inside.
 Please respect the social distancing rules.

 Contact: Please email email@example.com if you have any questions.

 Community safety rules: All animals are required to be on a leash or in a pet carrier.
 If your animal is sick and could be contagious, please keep your distance from other animals and announce active symptoms to our Check-in team.
 Caution is advised if your animal shows symptoms of vomiting, diarrhea and/or is lethargic.

 Service qualifications: If you are homeless, a victim of domestic violence, or have experienced financial hardship through the pandemic and your income is less than twice the Federal Poverty Limit (FPL), you are qualified to receive services at Doney Coe Pet Clinic.

-You may show us your EBT or WA State Services card, SSI correspondence or other reasonably accessible documents to verify that you qualify to receive services.
+EBT or WA State Services card, SSI correspondence, or other reasonably accessible documents can be used to verify qualifications.